Rob Capriccioso: Background

 Rob Capriccioso is an enrolled citizen of the Sault Ste.
 Marie Tribe of Chippewa Indians in Sault Ste.
-Marie, Michigan, He is a political science and psychology alum of the University of Michigan.
-He resides in metro Washington, DC.
+Marie, Michigan.
+He is a political science and psychology alum of the University of Michigan.
+He resides in metro Washington, D.C.

 Journalism career

-Capriccioso was the long-time Washington Bureau Chief for Indian Country Today and wrote special features for the publication during the COVID-19 pandemic; before that he worked as a general assignment reporter for ICT starting in 2008.
+Capriccioso was the longtime Washington Bureau Chief for Indian Country Today and wrote special features for the publication during the COVID-19 pandemic; before that he worked as a general assignment reporter for ICT starting in 2008.
 He was later a senior editor based in the Washington, D.C. metro area for Tribal Business News.
 He was a contributing writer to American Indian Report and News from Indian Country.

-Capriccioso covers the White House, the Executive Branch, the United States Congress, the Supreme Court of the United States, and presidential campaigns, 2004 through 2020.
+Capriccioso covers the White House, the Executive Branch, the United States Congress, the Supreme Court of the United States, and presidential campaigns, 2004 through 2024.
 He is the first Native American journalist to Q&A a sitting president, President Barack Obama, in an Oct.
 4, 2012 news story titled, "President Obama Answers Questions From Indian Country Today Media Network in Unprecedented Exchange.".
 Previously, he received answers from President George W. Bush for a journalistic website presentation of the former Connect for Kids publication.